svmnikhil/DailyCodingProblems/README.md

-This repo covers all my learning in practicing for live coding interviews with potentially large tech firms.
+This repo covers all my learning in practicing for live coding interviews.
+These are actual problems that were asked by known tech firms